2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 There are 2 possible reasons for choosing Knots over Core:

-- Techniques: Different options from Core, particularly in terms of relay management, by determining which transactions are accepted and broadcast by your node.
+- **Techniques**: Different options from Core, particularly in terms of relay management, by determining which transactions are accepted and broadcast by your node.
-- Policy: Some people prefer to use alternative clients such as Knots for non-technical reasons, notably to support an alternative to Core and thus reduce its monopoly.
+- **Policy**: Some people prefer to use alternative clients such as Knots for non-technical reasons, notably to support an alternative to Core and thus reduce its monopoly.
 If Core were ever compromised, it would be useful not only to have solid, well-maintained alternative clients but also to know how to utilize them effectively.
 Others use Knots for protest purposes, because they have lost confidence in Core's developers or disapprove of the majority of the client's management.

 https://planb.network/tutorials/node/bitcoin/bitcoin-knots-e04b2196-4df2-4246-86ef-c02269c29098